Why can’t I find an event on your website which I know is coming to Centrepointe Theatres?

-Will Call is located at the Box Office at Centrepointe Theatre and at Guest Services (second level) at Shenkman Arts Centre.
-If you are picking up tickets at Will Call, please bring valid photo ID, the credit card used to purchase the tickets with and your confirmation number.
-Please be aware that Will Call generally closes 1/2 hour after the event start time.
+If you are picking up tickets at the box office, please bring valid photo ID and your confirmation number.
+Please be aware that the box office generally closes 30 minutes after the event start time.

-For safety and as a courtesy to other ticketholders, please do not sit or stand in the aisles.
-Aisles should be kept clear at all times.
+For safety and as a courtesy to others, patrons cannot sit or stand in the aisles during the performance.
+Due to fire regulations, aisles should be kept clear at all times.

 Disturbance of Other Patrons

 We ask everyone to please be considerate of other patrons.
 Any patron who interferes with the enjoyment of another individual during an event may be asked to leave the Theatre(s) without expectation of ticket refunds.
 Theatre Staff and volunteers have the right to refuse entrance and/or re-admittance to anyone.

 Door Opening Times

 For most events, theatre doors generally open 30 minutes prior to event start time.

 Centrepointe Theatres does not have an official dress code.
 Generally our patrons wear anything from jeans & t-shirts to formalwear.
 If you are concerned about what to wear to the show, we recommend that you come in business office or dressy-casual attire - you'll feel neither over-dressed nor under-dressed!

 If you must be reachable in the event of a personal emergency, please set your cell phone or pager to vibrate.
 In consideration of others around you, we ask patrons to please exit the auditorium to make or take a call.

 For your enjoyment, all beverages are now permitted inside the Centrepointe Theatres’ Main Stage auditorium.
 Food of any sort (including candy) is still not permitted inside the auditorium.